 - 4.1 Financial and Legal Responsibilities: Research the benefits and responsibilities of pet ownership, including factors to consider when choosing a pet.
 Compare and contrast available sources for obtaining a pet, identifying and summarizing common laws governing pet ownership, and investigating the societal and economic issues that may impact pet owners.

 - 4.2 Ethical Care: Compare and contast the characteristics of responsible pet ownership with ownership practices that have been shown to be negligent or inappropriate.
 Explain why certain practices fail and others succeed.
 Discussion topics may include:

-- iny certain practices fail and others succeed.
-Discussion topics may i

-- a. training and behavior management,
+- a.
+Training and behavior management

-- b. housing, boarding, and transporting,
+- b.
+Housing, boarding, and transporting

-- c. breeding,
+- c.
+Breeding

-- d. feeding and nurturing,
+- d.
+Feeding and nurturing

-- e. management of health conditions, and
+- e.
+Management of health conditions

-- f. matching of animal type/breed and owner lifestyle (including living conditions, geographic location, and number and age of family members).
+- f.
+Matching of animal type/breed and owner lifestyle (including living conditions, geographic location, and number and age of family members)